Best Nintendo Switch games 2023: we've ranked our favorite Switch titles of all time

 ➖ Performance can be choppy

 Surprised?
 Probably not.
-There’s a multitude of reasons why The Legend of Zelda: Breath of the Wild tops so many best Nintendo Switch games lists.
+There’s a multitude of reasons why The Legend of Zelda: Breath of the Wild tops so many best Nintendo Switch game lists.
 Nintendo's reinvention of the series’ tried-and-tested formula won the praise of critics and fans alike, as players were treated to a game that essentially gives you complete freedom.

 The traditional underpinnings of great Zelda games from the past are alive and well, but it’s the ability to go anywhere, tackle things however you like, and craft an adventure that’s unique to you that truly makes Breath of the Wild an all-time classic.

 Is there a Nintendo Switch game that you love that isn’t on our list?
 Let us know in the comments.
-You can also check out our Nintendo Switch vs Nintendo Switch OLED and Nintendo Switch vs Lite comparisons for a comprehensive overview of both consoles.
+You can also check out our Nintendo Switch vs OLED and Nintendo Switch vs Lite comparisons for a comprehensive overview of both consoles.